RV Preventive Maintenance, How I Made My Plan

 You now need to pull together all of this data into a realistic list of items to be taken care of, in some logical and chronological order, relative to your projected date to pull out on your trip.

 You should allow time for problems to occur if you run into serious problems.
-It is much better to get every thing necessary done a couple of weeks or months ahead of your start date than to end up departing days or weeks late due to complications.
+It is much better to get everything necessary done a couple of weeks or months ahead of your traveling start date rather than end up departing days or weeks late due to complications from unseen problems.

 I took it to a certified Dometic service center, and it turned out that my whole Cooling Unit needed replacement.
 It was a back-ordered part, and one was delivered 2-months later.